 In all these cases, Productive uses full precision for calculations but rounds for display.

 Some users might notice a discrepancy in the total tax amount on invoices.
-This happens because Productive applies tax at the line-item level, rounds each tax amount to two decimals, and then sums them up.
+This happens because, by default, Productive applies tax at the line-item level, rounds each tax amount to two decimals, and then sums them up.

 📌 This means each line is taxed individually before adding up, rather than applying tax once to the full total.